Prapthi564/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/getting-started.md

 ## Getting Started with Lab

-Welcome to Building a Multimodal RAG Solution with Copilot Studio Hand-On-Lab! , We've prepared a seamless environment for you to explore and learn.
+Welcome to Building a Multimodal RAG Solution with Copilot Studio Hands-On-Lab! , We've prepared a seamless environment for you to explore and learn.
 Let's begin by making the most of this experience.

 ### Accessing Your Lab Environment